hello.

 ok.

-[David:] ...well...and what we mean to say is that the elements of are inadequate, much the atom depiction.
+[David:] ...well...and what we mean to say is that the elements of are inadequate, like the atom depiction.
 But this is what we have you know?
-It helps us the idea.
+It us carry the idea.

 mmhmm.
 Mmhmm.
 Uhmm.
 Ok.
 Uh.
-Tell...ok...what's the with these little songs between the real...you know, the real songs?
-Like are they significant?
-Uhmm...is like a theme of the album?
-Or are they creating Like what's...going on there?
+Tell...ok...what's the with these little songs between the real...you know, the real songs? are they significant?
+Uhmm...is there like a theme of the album?
+Or are creating space?
+Like what's...going on there?

 uhmm.
 I don't...

 [Andy:] ok.
 Uhmm.
-So you I hear there's this really spectacular ending to... to the record is true?
+So you I hear there's this really spectacular ending to... to the record is that

 swell.